aaronkopplin/Metallic-React-Native/README.md

 # Metallic-React-Native
-Read Me for Metallic App will be updated later about how to run and use app
+Read Me for Metallic App will be updated later about how to run and use app.

 # Dependencies
 npm install babel-preset-expo